gozoro/yii2-rbac-console/README.md

 - `rbac/show-config` Displays config (default config: `@app/config/rbac.php`).

-- `rbac/roles` Displays a list of roles.
+- `rbac/roles` Displays a list of roles from AuthManager.

+- `rbac/permissions` Displays a list of permissions from AuthManager.

 - `rbac/show` (default) Displays a list of roles and users.